10 Reasons to Visit Pittsburgh in June – Summer is Coming

 Infinity Dot Room at Mattress Factory

 Mattress Factory, Pittsburgh's amazing contemporary art museum, knows how to throw a party.
 One of their biggest of the season is their fundraiser Garden Party.
-In 2025, this one takes place on June 6th and has the theme Pink.
+In 2026, this one takes place on June 12th and has the theme Gothic.

-Sample bites from 10 of Pittsburgh's best restaurants, sip on libations from PA Libations, enjoy music, and have fun all while supporting the museum!
+Sample bites of delicious food, sip on libations from PA Libations, enjoy music, and have fun all while supporting the museum!

 For more information on the Mattress Factory's Garden Party, click here.